 SPA Srongpol 3 Nonthaburi City 3 (Thursday 9th December 2021) Friendly (att: c20)

-With nothing to lose I appealed to some fans of Thai football, I follow on Twitter to try and source something.
-I received a reply from Svein, a Norwegian supporter of Bangkok United which would open up opportunities I never knew existed.
+With nothing to lose, I appealed to some fans of Thai football, whom I follow on Twitter, to try and source something.
+I received a reply from Svein, a Norwegian supporter of Bangkok United, which would open up opportunities I never knew existed.

 He suggested checking out the Bangkok Premier League on Facebook.
-There was a match advertised the following day, so I asked the question if spectators were allowed to attend, bearing in mind some restrictions still in place owing to COVID.
+There was a match advertised the following day, so I asked the question of whether spectators were allowed to attend, bearing in mind some restrictions were still in place owing to COVID.

 Within minutes, Chai the Srongpol coach got in touch and told me that I was welcome.
 Even better was that the match was taking place just three miles from my apartment.
 I was as excited as a kid at Christmas, which was convenient for the time of year.

-Thursday evening arrived and after a dire second day of the Ashes cricket on TV I headed over the bridge at the end of my road to await the 197 bus which would drop me nearby to the Grand Keeper Ground.
+Thursday evening arrived, and after a dire second day of the Ashes cricket on TV, I headed over the bridge at the end of my road to await the 197 bus, which would drop me near the Grand Keeper Ground.

 I waited and waited even longer until it was apparent that I was going to have to grab a taxi to the game.
 Fortunately, this is never a problem in Bangkok.
 They are plentiful and good value.
 I arrived at the ground around ten minutes before the 8pm kick-off.